wp-statistics/wp-statistics/readme.txt

 - Fixed bug to get home page title.
 - Improvement Sanitize subject for sending email reporting.
 - Improvement jQuery Datepicker UI.
+- Improvement visitor's hit when there was a broken file in that request.

 = 12.6 =
 # Added